atanuju05/Solution_Artisans-Arch_Kata_2023/README.md

 * [Architectural Decision Records (ADRs)](./Architectural Decision Records)

 ## Future Roadmap
-The future enhancements in Spotlight's architecture are based upon the long-term business requirements and evolvability of the application.
+The future enhancements in Road Warrior architecture are based upon the long-term business requirements and evolvability of the application.

-* Enhance the search/match functionality to enable automated offerings suggestions to candidates
-* Increase the number of ways to collaborate by adding group-sharing capabilities
-* Enhance intelligence and accuracy of search/match functionality using AI models
-* Allow non-profits to add samples/trials of their services
+* Integrate with SMS, WhatApp and other channels for incoming travel notifications
+* Currently, the application would be built in English.
+Based on the adoption and usage patterns, internationalization would be introduced in the system
+* Dedicated channel with Travel Agencies for providing intelligence insights